laxthxdude/mn_voter_data/README.md

 - **Date Parsing**: Supports formats like `MM/DD/YYYY`, `YYYY-MM-DD HH:MM:SS`, and normalizes to `YYYY-MM-DD`.
 - **Performance**: Indexes on `FirstName`, `LastName`, and `ZipCode` improve query performance for large datasets.
 - **Customization**: To use a different database name, modify the `create_database()` call, e.g., `create_database("custom_voters.db")`.
+- **Import Time**: On an M4 Mac mini 64GB, the import time is just a few minutes.
+Your importing time may vary.

 ## Contributing
 Feel free to fork this repository, submit issues, or create pull requests with enhancements (e.g., additional file support, custom date formats).